schnerring/schnerring.github.io/content/posts/use-the-trezor-hardware-wallet-anonymously-inside-a-virtualbox-whonix-vm-with-external-wallets-like-adalite-and-monero-gui/index.md

 The final step is to change two advanced settings of the Tor browser by navigating to `about:config` and clicking **Accept the Risk and Continue**.
 We set the `network.proxy.no_proxies_on` to `127.0.0.1:21325`, so traffic to the Trezor Bridge is not proxied through the Tor network.
 We also need to disable First-Party Isolation by setting `privacy.firstparty.isolate` to `false`.

 We can now use Adalite by navigating to [https://adalite.io](https://adalite.io).
-It might be a good idea to bookmark that address, so you don't fall victim to a phishing attack in case of a typ-o.
+It might be a good idea to bookmark that address, so you don't fall victim to a phishing attack in case of a typo.

 ## Closing Thoughts